Richard Bogren, Gill, Daniel J. | 11/30/2009 10:14:25 PM

 Why pecan trees fail to bear

-Healthy leaves are essential
+Healthy leaves are essential for nut production

 In addition, various leaf-feeding insects can compound problems.
 Insects such as aphids, mites and fall webworms attack pecan leaves, contributing to early defoliation.